 Total Fat loss over 12 weeks: 18 – 21 lbs

 Total Weight loss including water over 12 weeks: 25-30 lbs

 Total Water loss over 12 weeks: 5 – 8 lbs

 Total Muscle loss over 12 weeks: Less than 2 lbs

-Natural athletes must not only train hard, but also train and diet smart to take advantage of every opportunity available to us.
-By understanding the way that our bodies respond to dieting, natural athletes can create a diet strategy that optimizes natural hormone levels to maximize fat loss while still maintaining lean muscle.
+Competitive Athletes must not only train hard, but also train and diet smart to take advantage of every opportunity available to us.
+By understanding the way that our bodies respond to dieting, athletes can create a diet strategy that optimizes natural hormone levels to maximize fat loss while still maintaining lean muscle.

 - Michael Elias